-First two weeks of class: You must attend ALL of your discussion and laboratory (DL) sections during the first two weeks of class or you may be dropped from the course.
+First two weeks of class: You must attend ALL of your discussion and laboratory (DL) sections during the second week of class (8/27-8/31) or you may be dropped from the course.
 See the "Advice Sheet" on the course website for suggestions on what to do if you cannot get into a section that works with your schedule.)
-Register your i<clicker at bcourses by September 1 (more info below).

-Drop deadline: This is an Early Drop Deadline course: the deadline to drop is Friday, September 1, at midnight.
+Drop deadline: This is an Early Drop Deadline course: the deadline to drop is Friday, August 31, at midnight.
 DO NOT assume that we will automatically drop you from the course if you do not attend sections; it is your responsibility to drop the course before the deadline.
 There are many people trying to enroll, so if you plan to drop the course please do so as soon as possible.